Jeff Lang: 2004–2018: ARIA and APRA Awards

-In July 2004, Lang released his seventh studio album Whatever Makes You Happy, his first on ABC Music.
-The album, became his first album to reach the ARIA top 100, peaking at number 91.
+In July 2004, Lang released his seventh studio album, Whatever Makes You Happy, his first on ABC Music.
+The album became his first album to reach the ARIA top 100, peaking at number 91.

 In 2005, Lang released You Have to Dig Deep to Bury Daddy on ABC Classics.
-Lang said "There are a couple of instrumental things on this album that were actually recorded some years ago.
+Lang said, "There are a couple of instrumental things on this album that were recorded some years ago.
 They were in the background for possible inclusion on other albums.
 Specifically, tracks like 'And All the Snow Melted' and 'I'm Not the One Sweating Like They Just Told Me a Lie'.. had a darker mood.
 They didn't seem to fit on the last record.
-So what I did this time around was, I put them on the table first.
+So what I did this time around was I put them on the table first.
 I wanted to use these instrumental pieces.
 So I started with them and recorded stuff with that in mind."

-In August 2006, Lang collaborated with Chris Whitley and released Dislocation Blues.
+In April 2005, Lang collaborated with Chris Whitley and went on to release Dislocation Blues in August 2006.
 The album peaked at number 64 on the ARIA Charts.
 Half Seas Over was released in 2008 and Chimeradour in 2009.
-All three albums were released on ABC Roots and all nominated for ARIA Awards.
-Chris Whitley passed away in November of 2005.
+All three albums were released on ABC Roots and all were nominated for ARIA Awards.
+Chris Whitley died in November 2005.

 In 2009, Lang collaborated with Mamadou Diabate and Bobby Singh on the album Djan Djan.
-The album which was released in 2010.
-At the ARIA Music Awards of 2010, the album won ARIA Award for Best World Music Album.
+The album was released in 2010.
+At the ARIA Music Awards of 2010, the album won Best World Music Album.

 In 2011, Lang released Carried in Mind.